 Mistakes to avoid when applying for a credit card

-Since your credit score will go lower when you apply for a credit card and the card can be a financial burden in the future; it is important to avoid common mistakes people make when applying for their credit cards.
+Since applying for a credit card will lower your credit score, and the card can be a financial burden, it is crucial to avoid common mistakes people make when applying for their credit cards.
 The following are the top mistakes to avoid when applying for a credit card.

-- Not shopping around for a lower interest rate and APR.
+- Not shopping around for a lower interest rate and favorable terms

 - Choosing the wrong credit card.